 “Co-dependents often attract takers and self-servers in their friendships as well as in their intimate relationships.
 Fair-weather friends (FWFs) abound and happily take much of their time and attention but will never return the favour.
 Despite the imbalance being an obvious one to most people, the co-dependent doesn’t seem to notice it because the attention they get from their needy friend makes them feel wanted.
 The co-dependent delivers much gusto into her 24/7 marriage and work counselling service, but on the rare occasion she asks one of the FWFs for advice, share some news, or to listen to a concern or worry she may have, they are unavailable, seem bored or simply disinterested.
 The co-dependent knows from old, that expressing their own needs is the fastest way to become unwanted and they try for the most part to keep quiet about whatever may be playing on their mind.

-The reason for this lack of connection is that the FWF just does not have feel empathy to the same degree (if at all) for others.
+The reason for this lack of connection is that the FWF just does not have feel empathy to the same degree (if at all) for others, and although some may pretend to do so very well, it somehow feels in-genuine.
 They are self-serving by nature and inconvenienced by anyone who is NOT the life and soul of the party, or an on-demand counsellor and life coach.
 Ideally, they’d have their own private court jester and servants to hand, but in the absence of that, they make do with their ‘friends’.
 This is not the person who is going to take the time to listen to us when we are at our lowest or be in touch much (unless they have a problem).
-However, when the situation is reversed, they will demand attention and lots of it, and the co-dependent willingly gives it.
+However, when the situation is reversed, they will demand immediate personalised attention, to which the co-dependent willingly gives or woe-betide.

 School can be difficult for very young girls whose co-dependency traits become fully developed within the dysfunctional home.
 Another girl picked up on my shyness in high school and made every day painful with mean comments and attempts to isolate me from others.
 Without interested parents or the school to help (bullying was seen to be a part of growing up) I just took it, but even worse was the ‘knowing’ that cruelty was my cross to bear – it WAS going to happen, my job was to just avoid it when possible.
 She soon became a friend because instead of steering clear of her, I tried to fix the situation – if I could make her like me, she wouldn’t say hurtful things anymore, and I could replace this ‘rejection’ into an ‘acceptance’.
 I managed to win her over and shortened the life of another painful memory.
 With all the nasty bits brushed under the school linoleum, it seemed a normal friendship, but roles were being played.
 Over the years, I attracted the same personality types, and although arrogance and controlling behaviour were enormously triggering, I stayed around.